Nasfame/hive/docs/ARCHITECTURE.md

 * a compiled binary of the coophive
     * this can be compiled locally or in CI
     * it must live on the VM at the `/usr/bin/coophive` path
-* docker running on the vm that will serve the faucet and saas platform
+* docker running on the vm that will serve the faucet
-    * the faucet and saas will require a public http(s) endpoint
+  * the faucet will require a public http(s) endpoint~
     * it is recommended that you use a reverse proxy to terminate TLS and forward to these services

 We will use hardhat to deploy our contracts and then a combination of systemd and docker-compose to manage our services.